ydnarf/ydnarf/README.md

 > Hard Work Big Dreams, I Love it.

 I'm a guy passionate about technology, honest, and self-taught.
 I consider myself a person with initiative, who loves to take on new responsibilities, learn new things, and face great challenges.
-I have 3 years of experience in the web industry.

 - 🤹 Networks 👉 <a href="https://www.linkedin.com/in/frandy-rivera-nu%C3%B1ez-60b261160/" target="_blank" onclick="window.open('{{url}}','popup','width=600,height=600'); return false;"> LinkedIn </a>
 - 💻 Collaborate on some open source projects